31-Year-Old Catcher – Milwaukee Brewers

 Mike McKenry Contract Information:

-Signed a minor league contract with the Rangers in December of 2015.
+Signed a minor league deal with the Braves in July 2016.

 To instantly reveal our fantasy analysis of every player – including Mike McKenry – simply subscribe now.

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Mike McKenry||3-Year Averages||52||153||136||17||34||13||7||1||5||17||0||1||16||35||0||0||1||.250||.333||.426||.760|

 |Career (View All)||311||953||839||94||200||80||48||3||29||103||2||6||93||235||7||6||8||.238||.318||.406||.725|

 |Aug.
 22||Col||Did not play.|